laura-voss/CV/README.md

 <br>

 **Team work**
-- The project based nature of lighting design, brings with it ever changing teams of people from varying disciplines with different professional.
+- The project based nature of lighting design, brings with it ever changing teams of people from varying disciplines with different professional backgrounds.
 The experience of working in these environments has set me up with tools for collaboration, from communication skills, open-mindedness, to being able to take different roles within teams, like leading a project or being able to take a more supportive position in a project run by someone else.
 - The Tokyo EDITION, Toranomon involved an American client, Japanese Architect and real-estate developer, as well as a UK based lighting design company.
 In order to overcome challenges of working across the different time zones, it took substantial coordination and keeping an open mind to different ways of communicating instead of the traditional face to face meetings.
 In addition to video conferencing, I relied heavily on active email exchanges, using sketches and mark-ups to visually aide understanding of complex challenges.
 <br>